-5.4 Course Load (Revised 08/16/19)
+5.4 Course Load (Revised 08/16/19, 07/01/22)

-All students must be enrolled for at least 12 hours of credit each term.
-Students who have been admitted for candidacy and who have a TAC in place, will be automatically registered by their Program administrator for 12 hours of dissertation each term.
+The PhD degree requires a full-time program of study, and all students must be enrolled for at least 12 hours of credit each term.
+Students who have been admitted to candidacy, will be automatically registered by their Program administrator for 12 hours of dissertation each term.
 The number of contact hours required for coursework and research credit are defined in the BCM Credit Hour Policy (Section 23.1.11).
 A student wishing to take more than 17 term hours per term must obtain written permission from their Major Advisor, and have the approval of the Dean.